Last Updated on March 18, 2021 by Helga Dosa

 Cuisine and the land, the land and cuisine: a fundamental link generating a kaleidoscope of tastes.
-The most noted ambassadors of the region, San Daniele ham and the wines of the Friuli Venezia Giulia vineyards, introduce the dishes and products of the sea, mountains and hills.
+The most noted ambassadors of the region, San Daniele ham and the wines of the Friuli Venezia Giulia vineyards, introduce the dishes and products of the sea, mountains, and hills.
+Are you ready to discover the many types of wine and food in Friuli Venezia Giulia?

 In the Friuli Venezia Giulia vineyards, a garden-cum-vineyard in which the finest whites of Europe, perhaps of the world, are produced every year, the wineries will open their doors to you to enable you to discover the fabulous nectars and enjoy the renowned hospitality of these “doc” producers.

-In Carnia, the traditionally poor man’s cuisine is given added flavour with woodland mushrooms and herbs (formerly these were used only in omelettes, but they now appear throughout the flavourful menu).
+In Carnia, the traditionally poor man’s cuisine is given added flavor with woodland mushrooms and herbs (formerly these were used only in omelets, but they now appear throughout the flavourful menu).
 Likewise in the valleys north of Pordenone, in which are also produced the brusaola and pitina, delicious meat-based dishes.

 San Daniele: The King of Flavors

-Carefully selected fresh Italian pork haunches, sea salt and the air of San Daniele: just these three ingredients, plus at least 12 months of tender care in the thirty-odd estrablishments set in the landscape around the town, make up the recipe for a cured ham that has become a legend.
+Carefully selected fresh Italian pork haunches, sea salt, and the air of San Daniele: just these three ingredients, plus at least 12 months of tender care in the thirty-odd establishments set in the landscape around the town, make up the recipe for a cured ham that has become a legend.

 One of the standard-bearers of Friuli Venezia Giulia’s wines and foods, San Daniele ham, summarises in one the whole concept of the bond between characteristic products and the land, a unique land that provides products that are equally unique.